Mburnand-tech/Through-the-fog/README.md

 - Create or Login User
 - Scoreboard of area uncovered by all users
 - Toggle fog colour
-- Delete user's fog history
+- Delete user's fog history.

 ## Getting Started